PennyLaneAI/pennylane/doc/introduction/interfaces/torch.rst

 GPU and CUDA support
 --------------------

-This section only applies to users who have installed torch with cuda support.
-If you don't know if you have cuda support, you can check:
+This section only applies to users who have installed torch with CUDA support.
+If you are not sure if you have CUDA support, you can check with the following function:

 >>> torch.cuda.is_available()
+True

-If at least one input parameter is on a cuda device and you are using backpropogation, the execution will occur on the cuda device.
-For systems with a high number of wires, cuda execution can be much faster.
-For lower wire count, the overhead of moving everything to the gpu will dominate performance.
-For less than 15 wires, the gpu will probably be slower.
+If at least one input parameter is on a CUDA device and you are using backpropogation, the execution will occur on the CUDA device.
+For systems with a high number of wires, CUDA execution can be much faster.
+For lower wire count, the overhead of moving everything to the GPU will dominate performance; for less than 15 wires, the GPU will probably be slower.

 .. code-block:: python